-- HE Policy 1.1: Incentivize and support the production of new housing units. - HE Policy 1.2: Develop and formalize partnerships that support the long-term supply of housing. - HE Policy 1.3: Encourage and facilitate the Construction of Accessory Dwelling Units (ADUs). - HE Policy 1.4: Encourage a mix of diverse housing types. - HE Policy 1.5: Update the Zoning Code to comply with recent state housing laws, and to implement Place Type land use designations once adopted. - HE Policy 1.6: Encourage developers to maximize energy conservation and sustainability through green building techniques and materials.
+- HE Policy 1.1: Incentivize and support the production of new housing units. - HE Policy 1.2: Develop and formalize partnerships that support the long-term supply of housing.

+- HE Policy 1.3: Encourage and facilitate the construction of Accessory Dwelling Units (ADUs). - HE Policy 1.4: Encourage a mix of diverse housing types. - HE Policy 1.5: Update the Zoning Code regularly to ensure consistency with state law and alignment with community vision. - HE Policy 1.6: Encourage developers to maximize energy conservation and sustainability through green building techniques and materials. - HE Policy 1.7: Develop high-density and mixed-use housing in areas with existing public and active transportation, and create additional safe bike and pedestrian infrastructure. - HE Policy 1.8: Work with Monterey-Salinas Transit to ensure the Future Growth Area and all future areas with low income housing have access to high quality transit as they develop.